Maxar Technologies Inc. (NYSE:MAXR) Expected to Post Quarterly Sales of $453.00 Million

-Wall Street analysts expect Maxar Technologies Inc. (NYSE:MAXR) to report $453.00 million in sales for the current quarter, Zacks Investment Research reports.
-Two analysts have issued estimates for Maxar Technologies’ earnings.
-The lowest sales estimate is $445.00 million and the highest is $461.00 million.
-Maxar Technologies reported sales of $436.00 million during the same quarter last year, which indicates a positive year-over-year growth rate of 3.9%.
-The firm is expected to report its next quarterly earnings results on Thursday, November 4th.
+Wall Street brokerages predict that Maxar Technologies Inc. (NYSE:MAXR) will report $453.00 million in sales for the current fiscal quarter, Zacks Investment Research reports.
+Two analysts have made estimates for Maxar Technologies’ earnings, with the highest sales estimate coming in at $461.00 million and the lowest estimate coming in at $445.00 million.
+Maxar Technologies reported sales of $436.00 million in the same quarter last year, which would suggest a positive year-over-year growth rate of 3.9%.
+The firm is scheduled to issue its next quarterly earnings report on Thursday, November 4th.

-On average, analysts expect that Maxar Technologies will report full-year sales of $1.78 billion for the current fiscal year, with estimates ranging from $1.76 billion to $1.80 billion.
-For the next fiscal year, analysts forecast that the company will report sales of $1.87 billion, with estimates ranging from $1.83 billion to $1.92 billion.
-Zacks’ sales calculations are a mean average based on a survey of research analysts that follow Maxar Technologies.
+On average, analysts expect that Maxar Technologies will report full year sales of $1.78 billion for the current financial year, with estimates ranging from $1.76 billion to $1.80 billion.
+For the next year, analysts anticipate that the business will post sales of $1.87 billion, with estimates ranging from $1.83 billion to $1.92 billion.
+Zacks’ sales calculations are a mean average based on a survey of sell-side research analysts that that provide coverage for Maxar Technologies.

-Maxar Technologies (NYSE:MAXR) last announced its quarterly earnings results on Wednesday, August 4th.
-The company reported $0.60 EPS for the quarter, beating the consensus estimate of $0.16 by $0.44.
-Maxar Technologies had a negative return on equity of 8.21% and a net margin of 0.34%.
-The company had revenue of $473.00 million for the quarter, compared to the consensus estimate of $443.95 million.
-During the same quarter last year, the company posted $4.94 earnings per share.
-The company’s revenue for the quarter was up 7.7% compared to the same quarter last year.
+Maxar Technologies (NYSE:MAXR) last announced its earnings results on Wednesday, August 4th.
+The company reported $0.60 EPS for the quarter, topping the Zacks’ consensus estimate of $0.16 by $0.44.
+Maxar Technologies had a net margin of 0.34% and a negative return on equity of 8.21%.
+The business had revenue of $473.00 million during the quarter, compared to the consensus estimate of $443.95 million.
+During the same period in the previous year, the company posted $4.94 earnings per share.
+The firm’s revenue was up 7.7% on a year-over-year basis.

-In other news, EVP Walter S. Scott acquired 1,793 shares of the firm’s stock in a transaction on Tuesday, August 17th.
-The shares were purchased at an average cost of $28.89 per share, with a total value of $51,799.77.
-The purchase was disclosed in a filing with the SEC, which is available through this link.
+In other Maxar Technologies news, EVP Walter S. Scott bought 1,793 shares of Maxar Technologies stock in a transaction dated Tuesday, August 17th.
+The stock was acquired at an average cost of $28.89 per share, with a total value of $51,799.77.
+The acquisition was disclosed in a filing with the SEC, which is available through the SEC website.
 Corporate insiders own 1.90% of the company’s stock.

-Several large investors have recently added to or reduced their stakes in MAXR.
-Boston Partners lifted its position in shares of Maxar Technologies by 12,960.9% during the 2nd quarter.
-Boston Partners now owns 2,887,885 shares of the company’s stock worth $115,261,000 after buying an additional 2,865,774 shares during the last quarter.
-Goldman Sachs Group Inc. lifted its position in shares of Maxar Technologies by 119.5% during the 2nd quarter.
-Goldman Sachs Group Inc. now owns 2,052,253 shares of the company’s stock worth $81,925,000 after buying an additional 1,117,477 shares during the last quarter.
-BlackRock Inc. lifted its position in shares of Maxar Technologies by 20.2% during the 1st quarter.
-BlackRock Inc. now owns 5,983,243 shares of the company’s stock worth $226,285,000 after buying an additional 1,005,932 shares during the last quarter.
-State Street Corp lifted its position in shares of Maxar Technologies by 23.4% during the 2nd quarter.
-State Street Corp now owns 3,063,535 shares of the company’s stock worth $122,296,000 after buying an additional 580,294 shares during the last quarter.
-Finally, Letko Brosseau & Associates Inc. bought a new stake in shares of Maxar Technologies during the 2nd quarter worth $19,446,000.
+Hedge funds have recently made changes to their positions in the company.
+Captrust Financial Advisors raised its stake in shares of Maxar Technologies by 862.2% during the 1st quarter.
+Captrust Financial Advisors now owns 866 shares of the company’s stock worth $33,000 after buying an additional 776 shares during the period.
+John W. Brooker & Co.
+CPAs acquired a new position in shares of Maxar Technologies during the 2nd quarter worth approximately $40,000.
+Dark Forest Capital Management LP acquired a new position in shares of Maxar Technologies during the 2nd quarter worth approximately $53,000.
+US Bancorp DE raised its stake in shares of Maxar Technologies by 23.4% during the 2nd quarter.
+US Bancorp DE now owns 2,220 shares of the company’s stock worth $89,000 after buying an additional 421 shares during the period.
+Finally, FORA Capital LLC acquired a new position in Maxar Technologies in the 2nd quarter valued at $108,000.

-The company also recently disclosed a quarterly dividend, which was paid on Thursday, September 30th.
-Shareholders of record on Wednesday, September 15th were issued a $0.01 dividend.
-This represents a $0.04 dividend on an annualized basis and a yield of 0.15%.
+The firm also recently announced a quarterly dividend, which was paid on Thursday, September 30th.
+Stockholders of record on Wednesday, September 15th were paid a dividend of $0.01 per share.
+This represents a $0.04 annualized dividend and a dividend yield of 0.14%.
 The ex-dividend date of this dividend was Tuesday, September 14th.
-Maxar Technologies’s dividend payout ratio is -2.07%.
+Maxar Technologies’s payout ratio is -2.07%.

 Maxar Technologies Inc provides earth intelligence and space infrastructure solutions in the United States, Asia, South America, Europe, the Middle East, Australia, Canada, and internationally.
 It operates through Earth Intelligence and Space Infrastructure segments.
 The Earth Intelligence segment offers earth imagery products, including orthorectified imagery, imagery basemap, 3D and elevation, and information products; and SecureWatch, a subscription offering that provides online access to imagery and geospatial intelligence platform.